eezstreet/SWATEliteForce/SpeechCommands.md

 ```

 ### REPORT TO TOC
-(New in v5.1!)
 You can report things to TOC using your voice as well as the interact button.

 ```
 TOC, this is entry team ...
 Entry team to TOC ...
-TOC, we have ...
+TOC, we ...
-TOC, subject ...
 TOC, there's ...
+TOC, there appears ...
 ```